'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 There was another strange clue that I had failed to construe from the first murders, the coffins were freshly made, and this did not escape my magnified percipiency.
 It was another indisputable indication of this growing supposition of mine that was becoming more feasible by the minute.

-I departed the cellar of the church and allowed the rector to continue with his regular duties at the church, whilst I returned to the Police Station in anticipation of what tidings Galloway had for me.
+I had departed the cellar of the church and allowed the rector to continue with his regular duties at the church, whilst I returned to the Police Station in anticipation of what tidings Galloway had for me.

-When Galloway returned from the train station, he informed me that he had spoken with the ticket collector, who knew the hours of the departure and destination of each and every trip of the train recorded.
+When Galloway had returned from the train station, he informed me that he had spoken with the ticket collector, who knew the hours of the departure and destination of each and every trip of the train recorded.

-This was not the momentous tidings that would be apposite, but instead, it was the rest of the information he had that would prove very indispensable to the investigation.
+This was not the momentous tidings that would be apposite, instead, it was the rest of the information he had that would prove very indispensable to the investigation.
 Galloway disclosed a correlative supposition that had yet to be considered, and that was that the criminal was not from Aberdeen, but from outside of the city.

 In this case, he was perchance from the small village of Cruden Bay.
 Even though, there was still not adequate proof to directly make that logical premise, the thought of that eventuality was foreseeable.
 The contemplation of the murderer being a sexton or an undertaker was not irreconcilable, but more attainable to the details uncovered of the case.
 I cogitated with an acute attention, the modus operandi of the killer, and came to the sudden realisation that this possibility was becoming more plausible.

-But this would require an impeccable confirmation that could be discerned.
+This would require an impeccable confirmation that could be discerned.
 There was a lot of evidence to be retrieved, and information of the culprit to be determined.
 I had revealed my discovery and theory of the murders at the Town House to Galloway therewith, and he acceded to my cogent assumption of the undertaker or sexton.

 We had preconceived that night the killer would strike again, and would attempt to conceal his victim in a coffin, within the city.
 The pattern of the murders was resulting predictably, except in one thing that was circumstantial, the place of the murders and their placement.